Uniquely Beautiful Hikes Near NYC From Easy to Hard

 9) Blydenburgh County Park

-One of our favorite hikes on Long Island, this 6-mile hike is perfect for beginners with its gradual inclines/declines and beautiful waterscape views.
+One of my favorite hikes on Long Island, this 6-mile hike is perfect for beginners with its gradual inclines/declines and beautiful waterscape views.
 The trail is mostly shaded so you can come on one of the hottest days of the year (we did) and it’s still fresh and breezy to walk through.

 Visitors can choose to hike, bike, or horseback ride this trail which also provides several off-trails to explore.
 The total time usually 2 hours, or 3 hours if you make stops along the way to enjoy the views, take photos and eat some snacks.